batstateu-is/2025-BatstateU-IS/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As our team had planned, Version 2 introduced a significant upgrade as this incorporated a 3D-printed chassis, in replace of the utilization of LEGO Technic™ pieces in constructing and developing the mechanical structure of the self-driving robot.
 Not only did it reduce the straints with the maintenance, but it also improved the weight distribution within the overall body of the self-driving robot.
 Consequently, this chassis was 3D-modeled in reference to our team's own preference with the design, while also giving importance in ensuring its compatibility with other electrical and mechanical components, making sure that other significant parts can be easily and efficiently integrated to the robot.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;While integrating these new features, Version 2 retained key elements from Version 1, such as the parallel front-wheel steering, rear-wheel drive (RWD) system, rotating vision sensor, LMS-ESP32, and UPS 18650 Raspberry pi power supply.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;While integrating these new features, Version 2 retained key elements from Version 1, such as the ackermann front-wheel steering, rear-wheel drive (RWD) system, rotating vision sensor, LMS-ESP32, and UPS 18650 Raspberry pi power supply.
 These systems worked together to support smooth and precise movements across the field.
 Additionally, this version incorporated structural improvements to increase balance and accommodate the added weight from the battery and added microcontroller.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As specified in the visual aid, the previous LEGO Wheel Ø43 with Medium Azure Tire attached in the parallel front-wheel steering mechanism were replaced with the LEGO® Wheel 30.4 mm D. x 20 mm with Black Tire 43.2 mm x 22 mm with a thicker tire to increase surface contact and enhance the grip on the surface of the field.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As specified in the visual aid, the previous LEGO Wheel Ø43 with Medium Azure Tire attached in the ackermann front-wheel steering mechanism were replaced with the LEGO® Wheel 30.4 mm D. x 20 mm with Black Tire 43.2 mm x 22 mm with a thicker tire to increase surface contact and enhance the grip on the surface of the field.
 This setup aimed to improve the robot's steering control and movement stability.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Consequently, Version 2 became our first complete prototype that fully met the requirements of both the Open Challenge and Obstacle Challenge in the Future Engineers category.
 It established the foundation for the design we aimed to achieve.